mattwilliamson13/isdrfall2023/content/content/07-content.markdown

 ## Resources

-These chapters are not ‘prerequisite’ reading for the week, but provide a lot of helpful background for attribute operations in R.
+These chapters are not ‘prerequisite’ reading for the week, but provide a lot of helpful background for determining spatial relations between vector datasets and extracting those into attribute tables for subsequent visualization and analysis.

--   <i class="fas fa-book"></i> The [Tidy Data](https://r4ds.had.co.nz/tidy-data.html) and [Relational Data](https://r4ds.had.co.nz/relational-data.html) sections from **R For Data Science** (Wickham and Grolemund 2016) provide a great overview to data cleaning and manipulation functions available in the `tidyverse`.

--   <i class="fas fa-book"></i> [Doing things with multiple tables](https://ready4r.netlify.app/labbook/part-5-doing-useful-things-with-multiple-tables.html) has a lot of nice visual examples of for using the `_join` functions in `dplyr`.

--   <i class="fas fa-book"></i> This [article](https://www.cell.com/trends/ecology-evolution/fulltext/S0169-5347(21)00227-5) (Di Minin et al. 2021) provides a recent recap of a variety of reasons why we may need to combine data from multiple, often disparate, sources.
+-   <i class="fas fa-book"></i> The [Spatial Data Operations Chapter](https://geocompr.robinlovelace.net/spatial-operations.html) in (Lovelace et al. 2019) makes the concepts of a network concrete (literally) by using a transportation route example to illustrate the various components of a network analysis in `R`.

+-   <i class="fas fa-book"></i> [Attributes and Support](https://keen-swartz-3146c4.netlify.app/featureattributes.html) of Spatial Data Science, a `bookdown` project by Edzer Pebesma and Roger Bivand (of the `sf`, `sp`, `rgeos`, and `rgdal` packages)

 ## Slides